Breast Imaging

 When your services are provided in a hospital setting, you will receive an invoice from Athens Radiology Associates, P.C. for the interpretation of your images.
 You will also receive a separate invoice from the hospital for the technical fee related to generating and creating your images.

-For account and patient billing information, please call:
+For account and patient billing information before 2/20/24, please call: 855-826-6459

 Payments can be mailed to: